cloud-gov/cg-site/content/apps/experimental/experimental-services.md

 #### Authorization proxy

-In the [GovCloud environment](/apps/govcloud), you can enable a service to automatically require cloud.gov authentication to access your application.
-The authorization proxy is a (route service)[https://docs.cloudfoundry.org/services/route-services.html].
+In the [GovCloud environment]({{< relref "apps/govcloud.md" >}}), you can enable a service to automatically require cloud.gov authentication to access your application.
+The authorization proxy is a [route service](https://docs.cloudfoundry.org/services/route-services.html).

 To use it, first create an instance:

-`cf create-service uaa-auth uaa-auth authy`.
+`cf create-service uaa-auth uaa-auth authy`

 Then bind it to a route:

 `cf bind-route-service apps.cloud.gov authy --hostname hello`

 After that, your apps will require cloud.gov authentication before proceeding.